 Grow in average, dry to medium moisture, well-drained soils in full sun to part shade.
 Prefers sunny sites in dryish sandy or gravelly soils with some part afternoon shade.
 Requires excellent drainage.
 Plants are best left undisturbed once established.

-Wild pink (sometimes also called Carolina campion) is a low, mounded wildflower which is native to eastern and central North America.
+Silene caroliniana, commonly called wild pink or Carolina campion, is a low, mounded wildflower which is native to eastern and central North America.
 It somewhat resembles woodland phlox.
 Loose clusters of rose-pink flowers with five spreading wedge-shaped petals appear in mid to late spring atop sticky flowering stems rising to 10" tall.
 Tufts of narrow, lance-shaped basal leaves (to 4" long) with smaller paired stem leaves.
 Silene caroliniana var. wherryi is native to Missouri in the central Ozark region.

 No serious insect or disease problems.